|On this page|

 When the Partition Attributes Independently toggle is off, the values are placed into a tuple and a partition is created for each unique tuple.

-Only available when Partition By is set to Distinct Attribute Values,.
-Determines if partition are indexed in ascending or descending order based on their attribute values.
+Only available when Partition By is set to Distinct Attribute Values,or Attribute Pattern.
+When partitioning by values this parameter whether partitions are indexed in ascending or descending order based on their attribute values.
+When partitioning by pattern it determines if the matching attribute names should from sorted from A to Z or from Z to A.

 Partition Attributes Independently